jadogeri/Contact_Management_App/README.md

 ---

 ## Description
-This is a Backend Application (Express + Node) which stores user information and contacts.
+This is a Backend Application (Express + Node + Mongoose) which stores user information and contacts.

 ## Authors